Move from Generalist to Specialist

 Blocks around money and worth limits your income.
 Rather than flow, a block exists.

 Imagine setting yourself free from those limiting beliefs.
 Notice what thoughts you would have to let go of in order to own your expertise and acknowledge the impact you make.

 Awareness is the first step.
 Discover your money blocks.
 Where do you feel unworthy or don’t want to be considered greedy?
 If you were to double, or even triple your rates, what fears would arise?Blocks around money and worth limits your income.
 Read full post. #getpaidwhatyoureworth Click To Tweet

 Focus On Your Expertise

 Now is the time to consider making the shift.
-Take the steps to develop a niche business based on your expertise.
+Take the steps to develop a niche accounting firm based on your expertise.
 People need your service.

-And yes, the right people will invest in your business.
+And yes, the right people will invest in your services.
 How long have you been undercharging and minimizing your value?